Talk to the City

 Talk to the City’s data processing pipeline starts by processing a variety of data types, then uses LLMs to extract key arguments, and finally arranges similar arguments into clusters and subclusters.
 Users can navigate through a map of opinions and drill down to the subclusters they find most interesting.

 The fast pace of technological development in the AI space is both a source of concern and a source of hope for democracy.
-On the pessimistic side, many are worried that our existing democratic processes and institutions are too slow and inefficient to address the many crises humanity is facing.
-The more we lose trust in the efficacy of our democratic processes, the more we lose the broad participation and agreement on legitimacy of outcomes that make democracy functional, which in turn may further damage the levels of trust that people have in democratic institutions.
+Pessimists worry our existing democratic processes and institutions are too slow, and too inefficient, to address the many crises humanity is facing.
+The more we lose trust in the efficacy of our democratic processes, the more we lose the broad participation and agreement on legitimacy of outcomes that make democracy functional, which in turn may further damage trust in democratic institutions.

 We're building this tool as a proof of concept and testing it with a variety of datasets, including data extracted from twitter, blog posts, pol.is consultations, and video interviews.